 Luke 24:1-7.
 But on the first day of the week, at early dawn, they went to the tomb, taking the spices they had prepared.
 2 And they found the stone rolled away from the tomb, 3 but when they went in they did not find the body of the Lord Jesus.
 4 While they were perplexed about this, behold, two men stood by them in dazzling apparel.
 5 And as they were frightened and bowed their faces to the ground, the men said to them, “Why do you seek the living among the dead?
 6 He is not here, but has risen.
 Remember how he told you, while he was still in Galilee, 7 that the Son of Man must be delivered into the hands of sinful men and be crucified and on the third day rise.”

 In many ways the birth of Jesus was a preview of his death.
-At Jesus’ birth Luke describes him being “wrapped in cloths and laid in a manger.”
-At the end of Luke’s gospel Jesus will be “wrapped in cloths and laid in a tomb.”
+At his birth Luke describes Jesus being “wrapped in cloths and laid in a manger.”
+At the end of this gospel Jesus will be “wrapped in cloths and laid in a tomb.”
 Luke also places angels at both events.
-The death of Jesus allows the angelic announcement at his birth (“For unto you is born this day a savior”) to suddenly make sense.
-There is no savior without sacrifice.
-There is no savior without substitution.
-Something the shepherds of Bethlehem guarding the sacrificial lambs for Jerusalem knew all too well.
+The death of Jesus allows the angelic announcement at his birth, “For unto you is born this day a savior,” to suddenly make sense.
+There is no salvation without sacrifice.
+There is no savior without a substitute.
+Something the shepherds of Bethlehem who guarded the sacrificial lambs for Jerusalem knew all too well.

-Angels bookend the life of Jesus.
+The angels bookend the life of Jesus.
 His birth and his rebirth.
 Their heavenly announcements reveal the plan of God.
-“Born unto us a savior….he has risen.”
+“Unto us a savior….he is not hear, he has risen.”

 The Risen Christ Appears, He Qi.

 Why the advent?
 So that God could join himself to humanity in order to restore his creation.

 Why the advent?
 So that Jesus could do for humanity what no human has never done – love God and love others.